What is Brain Health and

 Environmental Toxins - Just as crucial as diet is the exposure to environmental toxins.
 Herbicides, pesticides, air pollution, car exhaust, perfume and colognes, air fresheners and many of the chemicals that are present in your dish soap, cleaning supplies, laundry soap, cosmetics, hand cream, shampoo, body soap, etc. can harm neurons and neurotransmitters and cause significant impairment to brain chemistry.

 Furthermore, when you are exposed to a lot of toxins on a daily basis, this puts excessive demand on the detoxification system.
-The detoxification system needs an abundance of nutrients lie B vitamins, minerals, antioxidants, amino acids, etc. to function adequately.
+The detoxification system needs an abundance of nutrients like B vitamins, minerals, antioxidants, amino acids, etc. to function adequately.
 The higher your level of exposure to environmental toxins the quicker your nutrients will be used up and the higher your need will be, which means there will be less left over for the brain to use for neurotransmitters.
 Thus, the toxins can also lead to nutritional deficiencies, which then further perpetuate the problem of insufficient neurotransmitters and the inevitable decline in brain function.

 Chronic Stress - Stress is toxic to the brain.
 When you are under stress, neurotransmitters are needed in large numbers, as they are what is used to modulate the stress response system.
 If there are high levels of stress on a consistent basis, then this drains neurotransmitter levels.
 This also drains your nutrient levels, as many nutrients will be needed to produce more and more neurotransmitters.
+Excessive stress can change the structure and function of the brain.

 Sleep - Sufficient levels of sleep each night are vital for healthy brain function.
 Without adequate sleep, then neurons lose responsiveness to neurotransmitters, which disrupts communication.
 Sleep deprivation is also a form of stress, which sets off the stress response system, thus draining neurotransmitter levels.
 Additionally, new research suggests that the brain flushes itself of toxins and debris while we sleep.